Mathematics (MATH)

 MATH 0702.
 Intermediate Algebra.
 4 Credit Hours.

-This course is designed as an intermediate algebra course that bridges the topics covered in MATH 0701 and MATH 1021.
+This course is designed as an intermediate algebra course that prepares students for the topics covered in MATH 1021.
 This course covers the real number system, basic properties of real numbers, operations with fractional expressions, simplifying complex fractions, powers and roots, operations with radicals, graphing linear equations and inequalities, and factoring of polynomials.

 Repeatability: This course may not be repeated for additional credits.